mpadge/distdecay/README.md

 An R package for analysis of distance decay functions.

-Input: One square matrix of (dis-)similarities between pairs of locations; one squre matrix of corresponding distances.
+Input: One square matrix of relationships between pairs of locations; one squre matrix of corresponding distances.

 Output: Distance decay functions for each location, quantified as either covariance or mutual information coefficients.

+The package is primarily intended to analyse \`\`flow'' matrices which quantify flows between locations, quantifed in such terms as rates or densities or movement or exchange.

 ### Installation